jjmmpp/J124-Final-Project/README.md

 * For each worksheet, to make sorting clearer, I deleted the top row.
   * Then I froze the top and side panes.
   * I wrapped the text and expanded the row depth so I could read each column header easily.
-* I added a “Percent change from Starting to Mid-Career Salary” colum and calculation to the School Type and Region sheets.
+* I added a “Percent change from Starting to Mid-Career Salary” column and calculation to the School Type and Region sheets (before I decided they were not very useful for my aritcle pitch).
   * I put in the formula
    * New number – original number/original number* or *=(D2-C2)/C2* for the first line.
  * Then double-clicked left corner to autofill to bottom.